 Summer camp prices vary drastically—and for good reason.
 But don’t let sticker shock keep you from the camp of your (kid’s) dreams.
 Instead, evaluate price as part of the bigger picture, as much as budgets allow.
 Here’s how:

-- Think of camp as an investment.
+Think of camp as an investment.
 Kids and teens gain so much by attending summer camp.
 They build self-confidence, meet new friends, and gain independence in an inspiring setting.
 Sure, some camps are expensive, but when you look at the lengthy list of short-term and long-term benefits, you’ll realize they’re almost always worth the cost.

-5. Don’t be afraid to research.
+7. Don’t be afraid to research.
 A lot.

 Luckily, there are many ways to learn more about camps that catch your kid’s interest.
-You can attend a local camp fair, browse competitor websites, take a tour of the camp facilities, read customer reviews, or discuss the programs and courses with a customer service rep.
+You can attend a local camp fair, browse websites, take a tour of the camp facilities, read customer reviews, or discuss the programs and courses with a service rep.

 You can even tap into your own social group for suggestions.
 Ask around and see where other friends have sent their kids to camp.
 A personal recommendation is often a great indicator of what your student’s experience will be like.
 Plus, kids always have a great time when they get to attend camp with a few friends.

-Check out our summer programs for kids and teen summer camps, or give our Program Advisors a call at 1-888-709-8324 for help selecting the perfect course or location.
-We hope to see your kids at camp this summer!
+There’s never been a better time (or place!) to meet new friends, learn awesome tech skills, and have a blast.
+Check out our summer programs for kids and teen summer camps, or give our Camp Specialists a call at 1-888-709-8324 for help selecting the perfect course or location.